2025 James Beard Awards

 - Cameron Mitchell, Founder & CEO, Cameron Mitchell Restaurants

-Anyone can nominate a chef or restaurant for a 2024 award.
+Anyone can nominate a chef or restaurant for a 2025 award.
 In addition to simple questions about you and the chef/restaurant you are nominating, the entry form primarily includes two main questions—why are you recommending the chef and restaurant and what impact do they have.
 The impact statement aims to see if the chef/restaurant aligns with the James Beard Foundation’s values of equity, transparency, respect, integrity, and community.
 You can learn more about each of our suggested chefs and restaurants and how their work aligns to the foundation’s values below.
-Submissions to the two questions can be done via a written response or a video message.
+Submissions to the two questions can be done via a written response or by uploading an audio or video message.

 Avishar Barua